JurgenCruz/HomeServerSetup/Configure technitium dns.md

     5. `Name`: `server`.
 This will configure our server in our `lan` domain since our server has static IP and doesn't use DHCP.
     6. `IPv4 Address`: `192.168.1.253`.
 Use the static IP you assigned to your server.
     7. Click the `Add Record` button.
     8. `Name`: `homeassistant`.
-This will configure Home Assistant in our `lan` domain since it has static IP and doesn't use DHCP.
+This will configure Home Assistant in our `lan` domain with a static IP since it won't use DHCP.
+We have not created Home Assistant service yet, but it will have its IP ready.
     9. `IPv4 Address`: `192.168.1.11`.
 Use the static IP you assigned to Home Assistant in `home-assistant-stack.yml`.
     10. Click the `Add Record` button.
     11. `Name`: `technitium`.
 This will configure Technitium in our `lan` domain since it doesn't add itself.